bawpcwpn/generator-cloudberry/docs/README.md

 ## Serve

-We use the `.tmp` directory mostly for compiling assets like SCSS files.
+We use the `.tmp` directory mostly for compiling assets like LESS files.
 It has precedence over `app`, so if you had an `app/index.html` template compiling to `.tmp/index.html`, http://localhost:9000 would point to `.tmp/index.html`, which is what we want.

 This system can be a little confusing with the `watch` task, but it's actually pretty simple: